 (4) "PSAP certification requirements" means the requirements of Title 10, chapter 4, MCA, and the administrative rules adopted thereunder.

 (5) "Tribal government" means any one of the seven federally recognized tribal governments of Montana and the Little Shell band of Chippewa Indians.

-NEW RULE II CERTIFICATION REQUIREMENTS (1) A local government entity that hosts a public safety answering point must be a certified PSAP in order to receive payments as provided in [HB 61 § 7].
+NEW RULE II CERTIFICATION REQUIREMENTS (1) A local government entity that hosts a PSAP must be a certified PSAP in order to receive payments as provided in [HB 61 § 7].

-(2) To become a certified PSAP, a local government entity that operates a 9-1-1 system and hosts a public safety answering point must meet the PSAP certification requirements, apply for certification, and be approved by the department.
+(2) To become a certified PSAP, a local government entity that operates a 9-1-1 system and hosts a PSAP must meet the PSAP certification requirements, apply for certification, and be approved by the department.

-(3) A local government entity that hosts a public safety answering point is qualified to become a certified PSAP if the local government entity that hosts a public safety answering point satisfies the PSAP certification requirements and:
+(3) A local government entity that hosts a PSAP is qualified to become a certified PSAP if the local government entity that hosts a PSAP satisfies the PSAP certification requirements and:

 (a) is a local government entity, as provided in 7-11-1002, MCA, that is: